https://www.chefspencil.com

 AMARETTO AND LIME WITH SHAVED ICE

-I remember the first time I heard of this drink, I was a young Chef working for a very stern head Chef.
-John was a very “my way or the highway” kind of guy and during service, or anytime in the kitchen for that matter, all of us junior Chefs knew to agree with him no matter what the topic.
+I remember the first time I heard about this drink.
+I was a young chef working under a very stern head chef.
+John was very much a “my way or the highway” kind of guy, and during service—or really anytime in the kitchen—all of us junior chefs knew better than to disagree with him, no matter the topic.

-I know, it’s not very respectable to be a yes man but trust me in the case of John it was easier to sell out a little than to debate and possibly be threatened with your job.
+I know, being a yes-man isn’t exactly admirable, but trust me: in John’s case, it was often easier to give in a little than to debate and risk being threatened with your job.

-Plltthhhh, I sprayed my beer all over the pool table and said, “Ha-ha, what kind of drink is that you big girl?”
-I had a bit of liquid courage and I didn’t care if he was my boss or not, plus my sense of kitchen bravado, which all foolish young chefs tend to possess was telling me that anyone ordering that type of drink deserved to be laughed at.
+I nearly sprayed my beer all over the pool table.
+Laughing, I said, “What kind of drink is that, you big girl?”
+I had a bit of liquid courage by then, and between that and my youthful kitchen bravado—which most foolish young chefs tend to have—I felt anyone ordering a drink like that deserved to be teased.

-I am a little more civilized now and tend to drink this drink on cool summer nights after a nice rich meal, often in place of dessert.
-It’s a light drink yet very palatable.
+These days, I’m a little more civilized.
+I tend to enjoy this drink on cool summer nights after a rich meal, often in place of dessert.
+It’s light, refreshing, and surprisingly satisfying.

 Amaretto and Lime with Shaved Ice